 Nursing Home Claims in Maryland

 We are an optimistic people in Maryland.
 We have the highest per capita income in the country.
 Few Marylanders expect that they will one day be placed in a nursing home and be dependent upon these strangers for their most basic needs.
 I can’t imagine it myself as I type this.
-Yet the harsh realities are that we are all dying and we are all at risk for losing our physical powers that make us who we are.
+Yet the harsh realities are that we are all dying and we are all at risk of losing the physical powers that make us who we are.
 Sometimes, a long-term nursing home care is the only solution that makes any sense.

 Nursing home lawsuits are frequent in Maryland.
 It was not always that way.
 Plaintiffs’ lawyers once expected juries to roll their eyes at nursing home claims, particularly wrongful death claims for victims of advanced age.
 While not quite enough, times have changed.
 Juries do not look at nursing homes with the loving eyes they look upon esteemed doctors.
 Maryland jurors, even in conservative jurisdictions, are showing an increasing intolerance toward nursing homes that do not take care of their residents.